mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Self-attenuation correction
 ---------------------------

+There are three ways the self-attenuation of a sample can be taken into account in the implemented D7 reduction: `Numerical`, `Monte-Carlo`, and `User`.
+In all three cases, the correction is applied to data with :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` algorithm.

+The `User` option depends on the self-attenuation parameters provided by the user through `SampleSelfAttenuationFactors` property of the :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm.
+This option allows to study the self-attenuation of a sample that can have arbitrary shape separately from running the reduction algorithm, and in more detail if necessary.

-The self-attenuation is estimated using :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` and applied to data with :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>`.
-The :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` algorithm requires multiple parameters of the sample and its environment, such as the geometry, density, and chemical composition to be defined.
+On the contrary, The `Numerical` and `Monte-Carlo` options calculate the self-attenuation parameters for both the sample and its container during the execution of the reduction algorithm.
+These two options depend on Mantid algorithms :ref:`PaalmanPingsAbsorptionCorrection <algm-PaalmanPingsAbsorptionCorrection>` and :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>`, respectively.
+These two algorithms require multiple parameters describing the sample and its environment, such as the geometry, density, and chemical composition to be defined.
 The communication of these parameters is done via `SampleAndEnvironmentProperties` property of the :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm.
-Below there are all the necessary keys that can and need to be defined for the sample self-attenuation to be properly corrected.
+All the necessary and accepted keys that need to be defined for the sample self-attenuation to be properly corrected are described below.

 The `SampleAndEnvironmentProperties` property of the :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm is a dictionary containing all of the information about the sample and its environment.
 This information is used in self-attenuation calculations and also can be reused